This post may contain affiliate links. Read our disclosure policy here.

 - Butter: pairs great with the cajun seasoning and the salmon.

-- Lemon: a great garnish and perfect for squeezing some lemon juice on top of the cooked salmon and potatoes.
+- Lemon: for squeezing some lemon juice on top of the cooked salmon right before serving.

 How to Bake Salmon and Potatoes